wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_getbestblockhash.md

 ---
-title: btc:getbestblockhash \[POST\]
+title: getbestblockhash - Bitcoin
-description: Returns the hash of the best (tip) block in the most-workfully-validated chain.
+description: Example code for the getbestblockhash json-rpc method. Сomplete guide on how to use getbestblockhash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters